sailfishos-oneplus5/important/INITIAL-BUILDING.md

 HOST $ sfossdk
 ```

-After entering the Platform SDK prompt, we need to pull down a few dependencies
+After entering the Platform SDK prompt, we need to fetch the HADK Android tools for utils such as mkbootimg:
 ```
 PLATFORM_SDK $ sudo zypper ref
 PLATFORM_SDK $ sudo zypper --non-interactive in android-tools-hadk